minoa-lang/reference/src/attributes.md

 The attribute exists out of a `kind` and either a `file` or `inline` specifier.

 The `kind` specifier can be one of the following
 - `natvis`: XML-based natvis for microsoft debuggers.
-More detail on the format can be found in Microsoft's [natvis documentation](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2022).
+More detail on the format can be found in Microsoft's [natvis documentation].
 - `gdb`: GDB uses a python script based visualizer.
-More details on the format can be found in GDB's [pretty printing documentation](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Pretty-Printing.html).
+More details on the format can be found in GDB's [pretty printing documentation].
 - `minoa`: Minoa specific debug visualization (not supported yet)

 The actual visualization can be specified in 2 ways: